-The poorest regions of the world have been growing the fastest for at least twenty years.
-The Economist forecasts world GDP to be 2.9%, while Asia and Australasia (less Australia) is at 5.7%, and Sub-Saharan Africa is at 4.5%.
-These rates actually indicate a considerable slowing of growth from recent years.
+The world's poorest regions have been growing the fastest for at least twenty years.
+The Economist forecasts world GDP to be 2.9%, Asia and Australasia (less Australia) at 5.7%, and Sub-Saharan Africa at 4.5%.
+These rates indicate a considerable slowing of growth from recent years.
 The US forecast is 3.2%.
-This is more evidence of the that global inequality is shrinking, even though inequality within many nations is increasing.
-As the bottom of the economic ladder rises higher so does the distance between the bottom and the top.
-A recent article forecast that their would be no poor nations by 2050.
+This is more evidence that global inequality is shrinking, even though inequality within many nations is increasing.
+As the bottom of the economic ladder rises, so does the distance between the bottom and the top.
+A recent article forecasted that there would be no poor nations by 2050.
 I think that is likely.
 See: Gauging growth in 2015

 Comments